 - Target version changed from 1.11.7 to 1.11.8

 I'm moving this to the next milestone, so we can do some testing.
 I'll run a test or two in the next few days to make sure nothing catastrophic happens, then I'll ask Luke to look through to see if it does what he imagines such a plugin ought to do for the users who need it.
 Then we can talk about how/whether it fits into our support workflow.

-#9 Updated by Luke Waltzer over 1 year ago
+#9 Updated by Luke Waltzer about 2 years ago

 Checking in on this... was there a hiccup on testing or are we holding off for another reason?
 If possible, would be great to deploy in next release so we can make it available to those teaching on the Commons this fall (in a limited capacity).